 To place a sealant an adhesive is first applied to the teeth.
 The sealant is then placed over the adhesive as a liquid, as if it is painted right onto the tooth.
 The liquid then hardens and creates a barrier between your tooth and any plaque, food particles, and bacteria.
 Sealants last for about 10 years and can be reapplied if necessary.

-When decay on a baby tooth reaches the pulp (center of a baby tooth) or gets very close, a pulpotomy is needed.
+When decay on a baby tooth reaches the pulp, the center of a baby tooth, or gets very close a pulpotomy is needed.
 Bacteria from the cavity will invade the live pulp area of the tooth, causing pain.
 If left alone, eventually the tooth will abscess and become very painful.
 A pulpotomoy removes the tooth affected by the cavity and eliminates bacteria from the inside of the tooth, while allowing the live tissues in the roots to remain.
-In this way, the roots are still alive and will resorb normally when the child reaches appropriate age for the tooth to become loose.
+In this way, the roots are still alive and will reform normally when the child reaches the appropriate age for the tooth to come loose.